DocumentationAPI ReferenceRelease Notes

 Reading Ease

 A score calculated based on the Flesch reading-ease, calculated for each text sample.
-The score typically ranges from 0 (very hard to read, requires intense concentration) to 100 (very easy to read) for english text, though in theory the score can range from -inf to 206.835 for arbitrary strings.
+The score typically ranges from 0 (very hard to read, requires intense concentration) to 100 (very easy to read) for English text, though in theory the score can range from -inf to 206.835 for arbitrary strings.

 Toxicity